hiocas/EavesDrop/README.md

 # EavesDrop
 [![GitHub Release](https://img.shields.io/github/downloads/hiocas/EavesDrop/total)](https://github.com/hiocas/EavesDrop/releases)

-EavesDrop is a broweser app for the GoneWildAudio subreddit.
+EavesDrop is a browser app for the GoneWildAudio subreddit.
 It's built with the Flutter framework.

 It's currently available for Android, but since it's built with Flutter cross platform support is possible.